seinecle/SRIE2013/README.md

 Unnamed sound sculpture:
 http://vimeo.com/38850289#

-And this is just one example because we don't have much time, I'll provide another one at the end.
+And this is just one example, if we have time I'll provide another one at the end.
 Let's continue with the acknowledgment that the "digital humanities" is so much more than doing number crunching on massive datasets.
 I mentioned the digital as provider of beauty, here is another one: story-telling.
 So far, scholars in the humanities tell their stories mainly through books, academic articles, conference presentations and the like.
 The digital turn is certaingly helping these forms of story telling to improve (online repositories, collabs, enhanced publications, etc.), but it can also provide entirely new forms of story telling.
 Visual interfaces, such as a web interfaces, remain largely unexplored in their possibilities, even if the capabilities are clearly there:

 Aaronetrope:
 http://www.aaronkoblin.com/Aaronetrope/ (launch "Future")

-Stanford's two installations co-created with Elijah Meeks the last two years, ORBIS and the Republic of Letters, are examples of achievements in this domain, where the scholarly study blends with the user interface and the underlying data.
+Stanford's two installations co-created with [Elijah Meeks](https://dhs.stanford.edu/author/emeeks/) the last two years, [ORBIS](http://orbis.stanford.edu/) and the [Republic of Letters](https://republicofletters.stanford.edu/tools/), are examples of achievements in this domain, where the scholarly study blends with the user interface and the underlying data.
 The general point I want to make here is that the computer sciences bring the very helpful concept of "user interfaces" and "user experience" (UI and UX in their jargon), which forces them to think of how the product they build is going to be perceived and effectively used by the intended audience.
 The humanities could enlist this help to develop creations that would be even more engaging, meaningful and beautiful.

 There would be so many things to add, but I'd like to leave room for questioms, and finish with a discussion of "why are the digital humanities arriving on your campus soon".
 The humanities are not alone in experiencing a digital turn, other disciplines follow the same trend, and industries too.
 I mean, we can see that today, with all these presentations, or reading the Harvard Business Review about how data scientists are the next big thing.
 In practice though, when you look at our universities (in the Netherlands and abroad), there is a quasi-absence of curriculum training future researchers and professionals in the digital side of their specialties.
 I watch these developments closely and my personal impression is that surprisingly maybe, the humanities are taking a strong lead in it, ahead of the social sciences and the natural sciences.
 That might have to do with text and language being so central to the humanities, which are core aspects of the digital turn.
 Or to the fact that humanities are close to libraries and library science, which have a head start in dealing with metadata, large databases and information retrieval.
 In any case, the result is that the digital humanities have developed a strong network of individual researchers and research centers, to the point that "the digital humanities" are now becoming synonymous with the digital approach to a variety of social issues, not only the humanities.
 And since the interest in digital scholarship in society is increasing, not decreasing, I would expect that new initiatives in this domain will place themselves under the banner of the digital humanities.